karapapas/notes/README.md

 The first port is the port on the host machine and the second is the port on the container.

-To run multiple containers based on the same image `docker run -d -p 8081:8080 --name spring-boot-app1 my-spring-boot-app` `docker run -d -p 8082:8080 --name spring-boot-app2 my-spring-boot-app`
+To run multiple containers based on the same image
+`docker run -d -p 8081:8080 --name spring-boot-app1 my-spring-boot-app`
+`docker run -d -p 8082:8080 --name spring-boot-app2 my-spring-boot-app`

 To list all containers
 `docker ps`

-## Contents of a Dockerfile
+## Dockerfile contents
 A Dockerfile typically includes:

 -Base Image: The starting point of the Docker image, often an official image from Docker Hub.
 -Working Directory: The directory in the image where the following instructions will be executed.
 -Copy Commands: Commands to copy files from the host machine into the Docker image.
 -Run Commands: Commands to run during the image build process (e.g., installing dependencies).
 -Expose Ports: Instructions to expose ports to be accessible from outside the container.
 -Entry Point or Command: Instructions to specify the command to run when the container starts.

-## What a Docker Image Contains
+## Docker Image contents
 A Docker image contains the following components:

 -Base OS Layer: The underlying operating system layer (e.g., Ubuntu, Alpine).
 -Application Code: The source code or binaries of the application.
 -Runtime Environment: Dependencies and libraries required to run the application (e.g., JDK for Java applications, Node.js for Node.js applications).
 -Configuration Files: Environment variables and configuration files needed by the application.
 -Metadata: Instructions on how to set up the container environment, exposed ports, and the default command to run when the container starts.

 ## Docker Networking
 Docker networking allows containers to communicate with each other and with the outside world.
 -The default networking mode is the Bridge Network.
 -Containers on the same bridge network can communicate with each other using their container names as hostnames.
 -By default, containers on a bridge network are isolated from containers on other bridge networks.

 To create a custom network
 `docker network create my_custom_network`

 To run a container on a specific network
 ```
 docker run -d --name app1 --network my_custom_network my-image
 docker run -d --name app2 --network my_custom_network my-image
 ```

 To verify network configuration
 `docker network inspect my_custom_network`

 ## Docker Volumes
-To create a volume accessible both from the host machine and the container `docker run -d -v /path/on/host:/path/in/container --name my-container my-image` Or
+To create a volume accessible both from the host machine and the container
+`docker run -d -v /path/on/host:/path/in/container --name my-container my-image`
+or
 `docker run -d --mount type=bind,source=/path/on/host,target=/path/in/container --name my-container my-image`

 Example